xhuliano98/PSoC-6-BLE_HeartRate/README.md

 ### LED Driver

-TheTLC5925isourLEDDriverincorporatedwiththePPGEduKit.Thedriverconsistsof16outputs for LEDs, SDI (Serial-data Input to the Shift register), Clock, Latch Enable and Output Enable.
-This driver&#39;soutputswereconnectedtotheinputsoftheLEDblockcontainingthreedifferentLEDs,Green, Red and Infrared. the driver contains a 16-bit shift register that is loaded by the SDI.
+The TLC5925 is our LED Driver incorporated with the PPGEduKit.
+The driver consists of 16 outputs for LEDs, SDI (Serial-data Input to the Shift register), Clock, Latch Enable and Output Enable.
+This driver&#39;s outputs were connected to the inputs of the LED block containing three different LEDs, Green, Red and Infrared.
+The driver contains a 16-bit shift register that is loaded by the SDI.
 An external resistor was applied to the driver on the board of the PPG EduKit to modify the drivingcurrent [2].

 ### ADC (Analog-to-Digital Converter)